vitaly-t/pg-listener/README.md

 ## Usage

-This library uses [pg-promise] under the hood, as a peer dependency, which you need to install yourself.
+Peer dependency [pg-promise] is used underneath here, which you need to include in your project.

 ```ts
 import pgPromise from 'pg-promise';